philsturgeon/phil.tech/source/2017-07-20-my-vision-for-a-perfect-world-in-api-specification.html.markdown

 To get people excited I thought I would need to offer more than just documentation.
 API Blueprint got us that, but putting a lot of work in just to get documentation for services that are already in production is never going to be a task anyone jumps at.

-Trying to get JSON Schema files into the mix would get us at least the RSpec contract testing that I _knew_ people would be excited about, but with the divergence in Open API v2.0 I've had to kick that can down the road a little.
+Trying to get JSON Schema files into the mix would get us at least the RSpec contract testing that I _knew_ people would be excited about, but with the divergence in OpenAPI v2.0 I've had to kick that can down the road a little.

 What really surprised me was that people at work are really excited about getting their systems added to the doucmentation.
-We've ported a few Postman collections to Open API to get started, and I'm looking into other ways to get the ball rolling for some of the other teams, but we're up to 6 APIs and counting.
+We've ported a few Postman collections to OpenAPI to get started, and I'm looking into other ways to get the ball rolling for some of the other teams, but we're up to 6 APIs and counting.

 Never have I been happier to be wrong.
 I still think documentation should be considered a happy by-product of a well specified API, but if that documentation looks good enough it might just be enough to get people doing the grunt work.